pstirparo/machofile/README.md

 - to provide a simple way to parse Mach-O files for analysis
 - to not depend on external modules (e.g. lief, macholib, macho, etc.), since everything is directly extracted from the file and is all in pure python.

-This is still a beta (2025.07.29), so please let me know if you try or find bugs but also be gentle ;) code will be optimized and more features will be added in the near future.
+This is still officially out of beta (2025.07.30), but still please let me know if you try or find bugs but also... be gentle ;) code will be optimized and more features will be added.

 **Current Features:**
 - Parse Mach-O Header